Anchorsify/Anchorsify.github.io/_pages/u_Creation.md

 ##### Large
 You are more muscular, taller, wider, or otherwise... bigger, than other people.
 Perhaps you're broad-shouldered and muscular but within the realm of plausibility, or maybe you're a seven foot tall brute; ninja can be downright abnormal.
-All of your Taijutsu gain (STR/25) extra dice (including basic attacks, and weapons!), to a maximum of double their normal dice, you add STR/8 to Grapple Rolls (instead of the normal STR/10) and your Taijutsu all have +1 range.
+All of your Taijutsu gain (STR/25) extra dice (including basic attacks, and weapons!), to a maximum of double their normal dice, and have +1 Range.
+You have a +3 bonus to grapple rolls using your PDB.
 In addition to hitting hard, you're tough to take down: you add RES to your maximum Vitality and maximum HP, on top of their normal values.
 Finally, you have a +2 bonus to Stamina rolls.

 All attacks that benefit from this unique have their base Speed increased by 2.